icinganalysis/icinganalysis.github.io/content/meteorology of icing clouds conclusions.md

 author to stress the potential importance of the larger MVDs because of the greater collection efficiencies associated with them.

-So, not all of the choices made in creating the current icing standards have had obvious logic.
+So, not all the choices made in creating the current icing standards have had obvious logic.

 Another choice made in creating the icing standards was not including